On The Effectiveness of the UK NIS Regulations as a Mandatory Cybersecurity Reporting Regime: UK NIS Regulations Data

 Our dataset found there were 30 cybersecurity reports within the scope of the NIS Regulations.
 We contrast this with the 2024 figure (albeit from reporting window, September 2023 to August 2024) from the NCSC indicating there were 89 ``highly significant and significant'' incidents.
 If the distribution were to remain uniform for the rest of the window, this indicates that potentially around two-thirds of ``highly significant and significant'' incidents reported to the NCSC may not currently be captured under the NIS Regulations.
 The true extent of under-reporting is likely to be greater given the following reporting year, the number of nationally significant incidents NCSC reported increased from 89 to 204.

 It is unclear what the cause of such under-reporting is.
 One cause of this may be divergence between the classifications used by NCSC~\cite{ncsc_categorisation} and those used by DCAs, however there is a high bar for both types of incident classification.
 Another potential cause is that the NCSC has a broader focus than just what is classified as Critical National Infrastructure under the NIS Regulations, covering other large organisation and government bodies/authorities.
+Additionally, NCSC can source data from other sources than just mandatory disclosure regimes.

 Whilst this makes a powerful argument for wider mandatory reporting of ransomware data that the UK Government consulted on~\cite{government_ransomware_consultation}, our research has highlighted that such work must ensure reporting is made available to researchers.
 Whilst the NCSC has published annual reviews~\cite{ncsc_review, ncsc_review_2025}, the granularity of data would not have been available had we not been able to workaround the fact that the NCSC is exempt from FOI laws by making requests to DCAs instead.
 It is therefore essential that such mandatory reporting regimes contain mechanisms for academic researchers and policymakers to gain access to such data, such that cybersecurity research and public policy can be as best informed as possible.